crawhk/Lab2/lab-02.md

 3.1 Violin plots vs boxplots
 - Violin plots better show the distribution of our data, specifically the density.
-Whereas, boxplots bbetter show summary statistics such as the median, quartiles, and outliers.
+Whereas, boxplots better show summary statistics such as the median, quartiles, and outliers.

 ### Exercise 4